Record-Breaking Peripheral Neuropathy Screenings by CORONA in Neuropathy Awareness Week - www.lokmattimes.com

 Peripheral neuropathy affects millions globally, especially those with diabetes, endocrine disorders, or vitamin B12 deficiencies.
 Factors contributing to neuropathy include dietary patterns, particularly vegetarian or vegan diets leading to vitamin B12 and vitamin D deficiencies, heavy alcohol intake, exposure to toxins, side effects of certain drugs, and genetic disorders.

-Early detection is crucial for effective management, particularly among diabetic patients as 50% of such patients remain asymptomatic to neuropathy.
+Early detection is crucial for effective management, particularly among diabetic patients as 50 per cent of such patients remain asymptomatic to neuropathy.
 Without timely intervention, the condition can lead to serious complications like foot ulcers, which can lead to amputations.

 Along with raising awareness, this unique initiative has provided valuable epidemiological insights.
 One notable finding is that the prevalence of severe neuropathy is 2.67 times and moderate neuropathy is 2.56 times higher among diabetic patients compared to others.